-In political news, Anthony Albanese has been confirmed as the new Labor leader.
+In political news, Anthony Albanese has become Australia's 31st Prime Minister.

-In a short statement back in January 2019, the Labor MP said: "I am deeply saddened that my relationship of over 30 years with Carmel Tebbutt has ended in separation."
+"I am deeply saddened that my relationship of over 30 years with Carmel Tebbutt has ended in separation," he said in a short statement.

 "We will continue to share parenting responsibilities of our 18-year-old son Nathan, who has successfully completed his HSC and has developed into an outstanding young man who we are both proud of.